Close Encounters Tour

-The Close Encounters Tour was a concert tour by British recording artist, Robbie Williams.
+The Close Encounters Tour was a concert tour by the English recording artist, Robbie Williams.
 Running from April to December 2006, the tour supported Williams' sixth studio album, Intensive Care.
-To date, it was the singer's largest tour, playing over 50 shows in Africa, Asia, Europe, the Americas, and Australia.
-It is believed to have played to over 3 million spectators and earned over $60 million.
+The tour saw Williams play over 50 shows in stadiums across Africa, Asia, Europe, North America, South America and Oceania.
 The name is derived from the 1977 film, Close Encounters of the Third Kind.
+The tour sold 1.6 million tickets on its first day of sale in November 2005, breaking the world record for the most concert tickets sold in a single day.
+Williams held the record for nearly 17 years, until it was broken by Taylor Swift's The Eras Tour, which sold 2.4 million tickets in a single day in November 2022.